 Buy the Wacom Intuos Pro Large (2017) here – £374 ex VAT (£448.80 inc VAT).

 The entry level graphics tablet: Wacom Intuos range

-Go for these if… you want to use a graphics tablet but aren’t after the precision or size of an Intuos Pro.
+Go for these if… you want to use a graphics tablet but aren’t after the precision or customisation features of Intuos Pro.